 Oxidation is irreversible.
 The honest promise: camouflage or upcycle, not make it disappear.

-As an Amazon Associate, we earn a small commission on purchases made through the partner links in this article — at no extra cost to you.
+As an Amazon Associate, we earn from qualifying purchases through the affiliate links in this article — at no extra cost to you.

 To dye several garments in a single homogeneous load, our laundromats in Blagnac, Croix-Daurade and Montaudran offer 18 kg (40 lb) machines for full-load dyeing, followed by an empty hot cycle.
 See our prices.